LMD17/heart_disease_prediciton_model_app/README.md

 # ITDAA4-12 - Heart Prediciton Streamlit App

-Streamlit Web App link: https://heartdiseasepredicitonmodelapp-dvdsolyraihyydknwxqmm3.streamlit.app/
+Streamlit Web App link (now inactive): https://heartdiseasepredicitonmodelapp-dvdsolyraihyydknwxqmm3.streamlit.app/

 ## Introduction
 The webapp provides a model to determine if a patient has heart disease.
 The user (doctor) can input the patients information and the SVM model predict whether the patient has heart disease and needs treatement, or the patient does not have heart disease.